Scientific Name: Vespa mandarinia

 What Is It?

-Northern giant hornet is an invasive species from Asia and a known predator of honeybees.
-Though not typically aggressive to humans, they will attack anything that threatens their colonies, which usually nest in the ground or in tree cavities.
-They can sting multiple times and have powerful venom that can inflict serious injury, or in some cases, death.
-In late summer through fall, hornets may attack honeybee colonies en masse, resulting in the complete destruction of a healthy colony in a matter of hours.
+The northern giant hornet (Vespa mandarinia) is an invasive species from Asia and a known predator of honeybees.
+Though not typically aggressive to humans, it will attack anything that threatens its colonies, which usually is in the ground or in tree cavities.
+It can sting multiple times and has powerful venom that can inflict serious injury, or in some cases, death.
+In late summer through fall, the hornet may attack honeybee colonies en masse, resulting in the complete destruction of a healthy colony in a matter of hours.
 The attack leaves piles of decapitated victims in front of the hive.

 Is It Here Yet?